Z-8Bit/Bspwm/README.md

 # Dotfilles
-My Dotfiles for a WM on Linux
+My Dotfiles for a BSPWM on Linux